ativarsoft/betula/README.md

 [XML](https://en.wikipedia.org/wiki/XML) tags represent
 the data structure and contain metadata.

-Pollen (previously webutils) was created with the intent to stick to the UNIX philosophy of keeping things simple and modular while staying fast and keeping the memory consumption low.

 The original idea was to create a
 [Common Gateway Interface (CGI)](https://en.wikipedia.org/wiki/Common_Gateway_Interface) executable and an Apache module.
 Something like PHP.
 But